abrt/retrace-server/DEPLOYING.md

 # Deploying testing Retrace Server
-When deploying retrace server only for testing purposes, you don't want to have all pacakges from all repositories.
+When deploying retrace server only for testing purposes, you don't want to have all packages from all repositories.
 You only need some packages, so you can retrace one or two coredumps.
 In this section a simple tutorial is written how to deploy such a server.
 Each point corresponds with point from section [Deploying Retrace Server](DEPLOYING.md#deploying-retrace-server).